Purandara Dasa: Memorials and monuments

-The Purandara Mantapa adjoining the Vijayavittala temple at Hampi is one of the long standing monuments relating to Purandara Dasa.
-This is where he is said to have composed and sung in praise of Lord Vishnu.
+The Purandara Mantapa adjoining the Vijayavittala temple at Hampi is one of the long-standing monuments relating to Purandara Dasa.
+This is where he is said to have composed and sung in praise of Vishnu.

-Purandara Dasa is said to have composed his well known song, ‘Aadisidaleshoda jagadoddharana’ on infant Sri Krishna, in raga Kapi, at the Aprameyaswamy temple in Doddamallur, Channapattana taluk, Karnataka.
+Purandara Dasa is said to have composed his well-known song, ‘Aadisidaleshoda jagadoddharana’ on infant Sri Krishna, in raga Kapi, at the Aprameyaswamy temple in Doddamallur, Channapattana taluk, Karnataka.
 A small mantapa outside the temple is named after him, where he is said to have stayed as he passed through the village.

 A statue of Purandara Dasa has been erected at the foothills of Tirumala in Alipiri.
 A statue of Purandara Dasa adorns the Asthana Mandapam (auditorium) on the Tirumala hill.